-Henry hits out as agent threatens lawsuit
+Henry hits out

 Thierry Henry's agent is threatening legal action after Football France magazine claimed the Arsenal striker has agreed a three year deal with Barcelona.